Odizinne/Qwote/README.md

 Download latest precompiled binary in release section.

 Wayland support is buggy atm.
+Qwote will run using xcb platform plugin.

 ## Credits